 I’m a self-proclaimed toy minimalist.
-As a mom of a one-year-old with another on the way in just a few short months, I feel I’ve earned this right.
-I like all our son’s toys to be easily contained in a basket in our living room and I’m always drawn to the classics when it’s time to gift him something throughout the year.
+As a mom of a three-year-old, one-year-old with another on the way in just a few short months, I feel I’ve earned this right.
+I like all our kid’s toys to be easily contained in a basket in our living room and I’m drawn to the classics when it’s time to gift him something throughout the year.

 Toy Collections and Sets